Boris-Barboris/AtmosphereAutopilot/README.md

 CF uses "Director controller" for controlling velocity vector and "Prograde thrust controller" for throttle automation.
 Functions:
 * Simple leveling.
-* Baromethric (orbital) height and airspeed control.
+* Baromethric height and airspeed control.
 * Primitive waypoint functionality, picking point on planet surface (mouse click) on the map and flying to it.

 Short GUI description: